openshift-knative/serverless-operator/README.md

 [`project.yaml`](./olm-catalog/serverless-operator/project.yaml).
 The settings to be changed usually are `project.version`, `olm.replaces` and `olm.skipRange`.

+Next, add the now outdated version of serverless-operator to the CatalogSource deployment in [catalogsource.bash](./hack/lib/catalogsource.bash).
+The image to be added usually has the following format: `registry.svc.ci.openshift.org/openshift/openshift-serverless-$OLD_VERSION:serverless-bundle`.
+Add it before the "current" image, which is `image-registry.openshift-image-registry.svc:5000/$OLM_NAMESPACE/serverless-bundle`.

 After the changes are done, commit them and run `make generated-files`.
 All manifests will now be updated accordingly.
 It's encouraged to commit the generated changes separately, to ease review.